ardaberrun/mern-stack-blog/README.md

 # Mern Stack Blog

-Express, Mongodb, Mongoose are used to built the server-side and React is used to built client-side but I still continue to develop this project.
+Express, Mongodb, Mongoose are used to built the server-side and React is used to built client-side but this project not completed yet :warning: .

 ### Todo